macvogelsang/pyoro-playdate/README.md

 ### Todo

-Post MVP
-- sfx / music options

 ### v1.0.3
+- Added settings option to turn of music or sound effects
 - Added falling leave effects to game 2.
 This is a feature from the original game that I held off on implementing because I thought the extra sprites would have a performance impact, and I was right.
-Therefore there is now an extra setting in the menu: leaf effects 'off', 'on', or 'auto'.
-'Auto' keeps the effects on until there are too many sprites on screen where framerate starts to significantly drop and then turns off the leaf falling effect.
+So there is now an extra setting in the menu: leaf effects 'off', 'on', or 'auto'.
+'Auto' keeps the effects on until there are too many sprites on screen where framerate starts to significantly drop and then turns off the effects.
+If anyone wants to help me improve performance on this front, feel free to reach out.
+- Added a more interesting loading screen transition
 - Fixed yet another main menu bug
-- Added cooler loading screen transition
+- Fixed a few almost-imperceptable graphical issues

 ### v1.0.2